vonderaa/vonderaa/README.md

 - ⚡ Fun fact: ...

 -->
-I'm a TI Student based in Aargau, Switzerland.
+I'm an IT Student based in Aargau, Switzerland.

 - 👾 Primary coding language: Pascal.
 - 👩🏽‍💻 I'm currently working on my portfólio.
 - 🌱 I’m currently learning Python, JS, MySQL, HTML, CSS.
-- 🤔 I’m looking for help with Python,HTML, CSS
+- 🤔 I’m looking for help with Python,HTML, CSS.
 - 🧐 Ask me about anything, I'll be happy to help and if I don't know the answer, I'll help you find it. 😉